A Sniping Mission is when the player is tasked with using a long-range weapon

 - In Ratchet & Clank: Up Your Arsenal, there are occasional parts where you must help the Galactic Rangers in a series of missions on various planets.
 The mission 'Assassination' in Outpost X12, Aridia, can be played several different ways.
 Despite the usual gameplay style of the series, this trope is one method.
 It's surprisingly fun.

-- First Encounter Assault Recon has the level "Urban Decay", where you have to clear an abandoned building of Replica Snipers armed with Type-7 particle beam rifles, which can vaporize you in one hit.
-Luckily, you have the same weapon.
+- First Encounter Assault Recon has the level "Urban Decay", where, to proceed, you have to clear a number of abandoned buildings of Replica Snipers armed with Type-7 particle beam rifles, which can vaporize you in one hit on higher difficulties.
+Luckily, you have the same weapon available.

 - Army Of Two The Devils Cartel has segments within missions of these, sometimes both of you, sometimes one of you covering the other.